Seao/grav-plugin-diagrams/README.md

 # Updating

 As development for the Diagrams plugin continues, new versions may become available that add additional features and functionality, improve compatibility with newer Grav releases, and generally provide a better user experience.
-Updating Diagrams is easy, and can be done through manually.
+Updating Diagrams is easy, and can be done through Grav's GPM system, as well as manually.

+## GPM Update (Preferred)

+The simplest way to update this plugin is via the [Grav Package Manager (GPM)](http://learn.getgrav.org/advanced/grav-gpm).
+You can do this with this by navigating to the root directory of your Grav install using your system's Terminal (also called command line) and typing the following:

+    bin/gpm update diagrams

+This command will check your Grav install to see if your Diagrams plugin is due for an update.
+If a newer release is found, you will be asked whether or not you wish to update.
+To continue, type `y` and hit enter.
+The plugin will automatically update and clear Grav's cache.

+> Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
+Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.

 ## Manual Update